 If my customers ask you for invoices, I can easily send them using Quaderno or equivalent software, as long as it integrates with Stripe (which shouldn't be a problem).

-So I hope this helped understand how I created my online course business, and gives you some general idea of how you can create yours as well.
+So I hope this helped you understand how I created my online course business and gives you some general idea of how you can create yours as well.

 Most of the work like sending invoices to customers and expenses to my accountant was easily outsourced at a very affordable price to my remote freelancer assistant, which is another huge advantage of being an internet-based business (more on this in my next guide).

-We hope that this guide will give you a general idea of how you can also easily start your own online course business with minimum hassle!
+We hope that this guide will give you a general idea of how to start an online course business with minimum hassle!

-If you want to learn more about online course creation, sales, and marketing in general, check out what else is available at the Academy Home Page.
+If you want to learn more about creating online courses, sales, and marketing in general, check out what else is available on the Academy Home Page.

 To get notified when new content is available at the Academy, you can subscribe here to my weekly newsletter:

 Next recommended guide

 The next guide that I recommend that you read is: How to hire an online course team (video editor, assistant, designer)

 If you have any other questions about online course creation in general or on how to create an online course business in particular, please post them in the comment section below, or in our Course Creator Academy Facebook Group.